Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_5.md

 Select-VM -folder "BASEVM"
 ```

 Test run below:

 ![image057](https://user-images.githubusercontent.com/71083461/218274199-4b820849-f0ca-40cd-9834-cd5727bd1cd8.png)

-I would commit this to my Github (had to use the `git config –global` command to set user.email and user.name.)
+I would commit this code to my Github (had to use the `git config –global` command to set user.email and user.name.)

 With this done, I would create functions to do the following in my [480-utils.psm1](https://github.com/Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/blob/main/SEC-480/Modules/480-utils/480-utils.psm1), gathering data only from prompts/a json config file:

 1. Create a full clone
-2. Create a linked clone - double check for errors
+2. Create a linked clone
 3. Change a network adapter
 4. Power VM on

 NOTE: Different module path profiles for Powershell and VSCode exist

+---

+Can't find something?
+Check in the [Backup Milestone 5](https://github.com/Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/blob/main/tech_journal_backups/SEC-480/Milestone_5.md)